 1951 - Library begins lending fine art prints.

-1952 - A new branch building is constructed at the entrance of Hadley Park and was named the Hadley Park branch.
+1952 - A new branch building is constructed at the entrance of Hadley Park and is named the Hadley Park branch.

 1953 - Business Information Service begins.
-Small self-service collections, called Booketerias, are set up in supermarkets.
+Booketerias, small self-service collections, are set up in supermarkets.

 1956 - Bookmobile service extends to county patrons.